Skip to main content

 (b) Two most recent, consecutive pay stubs from current employment that verifies the family meets income guidelines;

-(d) Other documentation which allows the home visitor to determine financial or military eligibility.
+(c) Other documentation which allows the home visitor to determine financial eligibility.

 (E) Within thirty days of enrollment, the home visitor will review documentation to confirm eligibility for the program in accordance with paragraph (D) of this rule and document in the family record when financial criteria are used for eligibility, if eligibility has not already been verified by the central intake and referral agency.

-(F) During the first visit, home visitors shall:
+(F) During the first visit, home visitors will:

 (1) Obtain written consent to participate in the program on a form approved by the director, which shall be placed into the record;